 - Sound waves can increase nitric oxide production—a natural vasodilator that improves blood circulation and tissue healing.

-- Gentle vibration has been shown to reduce stress hormones like cortisol, supporting relaxation and immune balance.
+- Gentle vibration has been shown to reduce stress hormones, such as cortisol, supporting relaxation and immune balance.

 While the effectiveness of acupressure using tuning forks in veterinary medicine is still under study, early evidence and anecdotal results are encouraging.
 Because vibration is gentle and non-invasive, side effects are rare when performed correctly.